Madison County Airport (Ohio)

-Madison County Airport is a public airport located 3 miles north of the central business district of London, a city in Madison County, Ohio, United States.
+Madison County Airport (Note: The airport formerly used the FAA location identifier I48.) is a public airport located 3 miles north of the central business district of London, a city in Madison County, Ohio, United States.
 It is owned by the Madison County Airport Authority.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Madison County Airport is assigned UYF by the FAA but has no designation from the IATA.

 History

-The airport opened in the late 1960s when Ohio Governor Jim Rhodes mandated every county in Ohio should have an airport.
-The airport opened on October 1, 1967 with $100,000 in matching funds from the state government.
+The airport opened in the late 1960s when Governor Jim Rhodes mandated every county in Ohio should have an airport.
+An additional approximately 13 acre were purchased in mid February 1967.
+The airport was dedicated on 1 October 1967 with $100,000 in matching funds from the state government.

-The airport celebrated its 50 year anniversary in September 2017 with aircraft displays, BBQ, a visit from a senator, and free airplane rides for children.
+The airport celebrated its 50-year anniversary in September 2017 with aircraft displays, BBQ, a visit from a senator, and free airplane rides for children.

+A hangar at the airport was destroyed in a tornado on 28 February 2024.

 Facilities and aircraft

 Madison County Airport covers an area of 148 acre which contains one runway designated 9/27 with a 4,000 × 75 ft asphalt pavement.

 The airport has a fixed-base operator that sells fuel and offers amenities such as catering, courtesy transportation, rental cars, a conference room, and more.

 For the 12-month period ending June 28, 2023, the airport had 41,410 aircraft operations, an average of 113 per day: 95% general aviation, 5% military and <1% air taxi.
 For the same time period, 41 aircraft were based at the airport: 36 single-engine and 4 multi-engine airplanes as well as 1 helicopter.